 While some moms continue to breastfeed until their baby naturally stops on their own, many mothers aren’t willing or able to choose this route due to health concerns, employment, scheduling challenges, family planning purposes, or for many other reasons.
 When breastfeeding is no longer mutually desired, it’s time to wean.

 Weaning – whether from nighttime nursing or from breastfeeding entirely – is a significant rite of passage for both mama and toddler.
-This transition can be stressful and confusing for many families, so I’ve put together this list of books that might help you and your nursling cope with all the emotions that can arise at this time.
+But this transition can be stressful and confusing, so I’ve put together this list of books that might help you and your nursling cope with all the emotions that can come up at this time.
 The first three books focus on night weaning, and the rest address weaning in general.
 I hope you find one or more of these to be helpful in your weaning journey.
-A mother’s love and caring might change its form over time, but her love never ends.

 Read more: I Am So Done: Night Weaning in a Week